GangaRamX/TBShell/README.md

 # STATUARY WARNING:
 This application creates a background daemon in the system for testing purposes.
-The daemon is then interacted with by a remote machine to exploit the system.
+The daemon is then use by a remote machine to exploit the system.
 After testing, the daemon must be killed.
 However, it leaves behind an attack surface that can be exploited.

 # TBShell